5 Ways to Protect Your Kids During This Crazy Presidential Campaign

 I am here to tell you that there are ways to limit the negative effects that a difficult campaign can have on kids.

-#1 – Protect your younger kids from the anger and the hatred.
+#1 – Protect your younger kids from anger and hatred.

-One of the most distinctive things about this election is the amount of anger that is flying around all over the place.
-Americans are angry and the candidates are responding with anger of their own, some of it targeting other Americans.
+One of the most remarkable things about this election is the anger flying everywhere.
+Americans are angry and the candidates are responding with their own anger, some targeting other Americans.

 So turn off the TV when the kids are in the room.
 Don’t play videos of the candidates speaking where the kids can overhear.
 Don’t leave magazines and newspapers with explosive headlines lying around.